US Cash Products-Chicago gasoline down on refinery unit restart

 Cycle 9 conventional M4 gasoline was seen done at 2.75 and 3.25 cents under March RBOB futures, down a penny.

-Cycle 8 61-grade ultra-low sulfur diesel fell a quarter cent to 3.25/2.75 cents under the March heating oil screen.
+Cycle 8 61-grade ultra-low sulfur diesel was flat at 2.75 cents under the March heating oil screen.

 Heating oil for Cycle 9 was flat at 4.75/4.25 cents under.